Conrad Brunner (physician)

 Conrad Brunner (31 August 1859 in Diessenhofen - 8 June 1927 in Zurich) was a Swiss physician, surgeon and medical historian.
 He was particularly concerned with the disinfection of wounds and their healing.

 Brunner came from a family of Swiss physicians and pharmacists, among whom was Johann Conrad Brunner.
 His father, John Brunner, was a physician and botanist.
 Brunner received medical degrees from the University of Zurich and the University of Leipzig, and went on to receive an advanced academic degree of Doctor of Medicine in 1885.
 He then completed his practical surgeon training studying under Rudolf Ulrich Krönlein.
-Beginning in 1888 he took a series of trips to noted surgeries, studying under Theodor Billroth at the University of Vienna, Ernst von Bergmann at Humboldt University of Berlin, and other surgeons at the University of Leipzig, the University of Dresden and the University of Münich.
+Beginning in 1888, he took a series of trips to noted surgeries, studying under Theodor Billroth at the University of Vienna, Ernst von Bergmann at the Friedrich Wilhelm University of Berlin, and other surgeons at Leipzig University, the Royal Saxon Polytechnic in Dresden and the Ludwig-Maximilians-Universität München.
 In 1888, with the third volume in 1889, he published his Erfahrungen und Studien über Wundinfektion und Wundbehandlung.

 Life

-In 1889 Brunner married Clara Margot and opened a private practice in Zurich, with privileges at a number of nearby hospitals.
-Beginning in 1890 he served as an associate professor of surgery at the University of Zurich, relinquishing the position in 1897.
-From 1896 to 1922 he served as the chief physician at the Cantonal Hospital in Münsterlingen.
-In 1922 he was the co-founder of the Thurgauisch-Schaffhausischen Pulmonary Sanatorium in Davos, primarily for tuberculosis sufferers.
+In 1889, Brunner married Clara Margot and opened a private practice in Zurich, with privileges at a number of nearby hospitals.
+Beginning in 1890, he served as an associate professor of surgery at the University of Zurich, relinquishing the position in 1897.
+From 1896 to 1922, he served as the chief physician at the Cantonal Hospital in Münsterlingen.
+In 1922, he was the co-founder of the Thurgauisch-Schaffhausischen Pulmonary Sanatorium in Davos, primarily for tuberculosis sufferers.